When Seconds Count…

 Physician anesthesiologists are highly trained medical experts who evaluate, monitor and care for patients before, during and after surgery as well as treat chronic pain, medical emergencies and complications.

-Access is an important health care issue and patients in rural areas across America deserve the same standard of care as every other patient.
-In the rare case a physician anesthesiologist is not available to deliver anesthesia and/or lead the care team, a surgeon or another qualified physician should supervise anesthesia care.
+Patients everywhere, urban and rural, deserve the same standard of care.
+When a physician anesthesiologist is not available, a surgeon or another qualified physician should supervise anesthesia care.

 When Seconds Count®…Count on physician-led care.

-Every day in hospitals, medical centers, ambulatory surgery centers and doctors’ offices across the nation, physician anesthesiologists diagnose and treat potentially life-threatening medical complications that arise suddenly during surgery or other procedures.
+Every day in hospitals, medical centers, ambulatory surgery centers, and physicians’ offices, physician anesthesiologists care for patients and manage complex medical situations that can arise suddenly during surgery or other procedures.

-Physician anesthesiologists are highly trained medical specialists who have 12,000 hours to 16,000 hours of clinical training in anesthesia, pain and critical care medicine.
-Their medical education covers the entire human body and all of its systems, preparing them to evaluate, diagnose, treat and manage the full spectrum of medical conditions and patient needs.
+Physician anesthesiologists are highly trained medical specialists, with 12,000 to 16,000 hours of clinical training in anesthesia, pain, and critical care medicine.
+Their education spans all body systems, preparing them to evaluate, diagnose, and manage a wide range of medical conditions and patient needs.

 Former Nurse Anesthetist Recognizes Training Limits